luizfelipebr/makemagic/README.md

 # makemagic
 <b>ASP.NET Core 3.1 CRUD application</b> for Harry Potter characters.
-It is integrated with this <a href="https://www.potterapi.com" rel="nofollow">API</a> to check if the house really exists.
+<p>It is integrated with this <a href="https://www.potterapi.com" rel="nofollow">API</a> to check if the house really exists.</p>
+<p>The project is using Entity Framework InMemmory Database.
+For production environment configure some better Database.

 This is an example of json acceptable:
 <pre><code>{